- Many users complain about Discord static noise when streaming. This could occur due to incorrect output device configuration.

 - Assuming that's your issue, check the output device setting in the Discord Video and Voice tab.

-- Configure and set a default output device in the Windows sounds panel in order to get rid of the buzzing noise while streaming Discord for good.
+- Configure and set a default output device in the Windows sounds panel to get rid of the buzzing noise while streaming Discord for good.

-- Additionally, you can try to update the driver or simply choose to reinstall the app.
+- Additionally, you can try to update the driver or choose to reinstall the app.

-How do I easily fix Discord stream buzzing?
+How can I fix the Discord stream buzzing?

 1. Check default audio output in Discord